INFOGRAPHICS

 Photos show government-contracted wolf killers displaying carcasses like trophies

-It's time to ban the use of poisons in Canada.
+It's time to ban the use of every poison in Canada.

 DISCONTINUED